A Vision Takes Shape: The Journey of Building Evolve Counseling Services

 - Label Emotions: Teach children the names of different emotions and help them recognize these feelings in themselves and others.
 This empowers them to express their emotions accurately.

-- Offer Support: Let children know that it’s okay to feel a wide range of emotions and that you are there to support them.
+- Offer Support: Let children know that it’s okay to feel a wide range of emotions and that you support them.
 Emphasize that emotions are a natural part of being human.

 - Encourage Problem-Solving: After discussing emotions, help children brainstorm strategies for dealing with challenging emotions constructively.
 This could include deep breathing, drawing, or talking to a trusted adult.

-- Be Patient: Some children may be hesitant to open up about their feelings, and that’s okay.
+- Be Patient: Some children may hesitate to open up about their feelings, and that’s okay.
 Encourage them gently, but don’t pressure them to share if they are not ready.

 After reading the story and identifying our emotions that day, the class and I discussed ways to manage emotions.
 I instructed the children to hold stress balls and practice breathing techniques when feeling nervous, angry, or frustrated.
 The children obeyed, inhaling deeply and exhaling slowly, their faces serene.

 For one moment during my time at the school, there was silence and peace.
-With each mindful breath, they were building a foundation of emotional intelligence, self-awareness, and resilience.
+With each mindful breath, they built a foundation of emotional intelligence, self-awareness, and resilience.

 _________________________________________________________________________________